Not a Member?

 Pulmicort Respules (AstraZeneca), Pulmicort Flexhaler (AstraZeneca)

-(Flexhaler) Maintenance treatment of asthma as prophylactic therapy in patients ≥6 yrs.
-(Respules) Maintenance treatment of asthma and as prophylactic therapy in children 12 months to 8 yrs.
+(Flexhaler) Maintenance treatment of asthma as prophylactic therapy in patients ≥6 yrs of age.
+(Respules) Maintenance treatment of asthma and as prophylactic therapy in children 12 months to 8 yrs of age.

 Adults: ≥18 Yrs: (Flexhaler) Individualize dose.
 Initial: 180-360mcg bid.
 Max: 720mcg bid.
 Titrate to the lowest effective dose once asthma stability is achieved.
 Elderly: Start at lower end of dosing range.